World Chess Championship 1990: 1987 Interzonal tournaments

 Viktor Korchnoi emerged as winner of the last tournament in Zagreb, ahead of Jaan Ehlvest and Yasser Seirawan.
 In an extra playoff in Havana in November, Nikolić took the place as reserve for the Candidates Tournament with 6 points, ahead of Granda (4) and Nogueiras (2).
 No reserve was needed, however.

 1988–90 Candidates Tournament

 In addition to nine players from the Interzonals, the top four of the previous Candidates Tournament (Sokolov, Timman, Vaganian, and Yusupov) qualified directly for this tournament.
 The Canadian organizers of the preliminary matches (which were held in Saint John, New Brunswick) nominated one player, (Spraggett).
 Finally, Karpov, the challenger in the previous cycle, was seeded into the quarterfinals.

 Karpov won, once again facing Kasparov for the fifth and final time in seven years.
 Karpov later alleged that a Dutch sponsor had offered to pay him to lose the match against Timman.

 1990 Championship match

 The first twelve games were played in New York City (8 October – 7 November), the other twelve taking place in Lyon, France (26 November – 30 December).
+Kasparov was considered the favourite to win the match, having defeated Karpov in the previous three world championships, and had reached a record rating of 2800.

+As in previous matches, the champion had "draw odds" - if the match was tied 12-12, the champion (Kasparov) would retain the title.
+Pointing to the closeness of their previous matches, Karpov proposed that instead, they play on if there was a tie, with the winner being the first to win another game.
+Kasparov declined this alteration.